 Choate v.
 Cochran: A Brief Summary of the Case

-He was advised by Mother that he was the Father of the child.
+He was advised by Mother that he was the father of the child.
 Mother and Father never married, but were in a relationship for approximately one year prior to the birth and lived together as a family with the daughter afterward with Father providing financial support for the family.

 Dismissal of Voluntarily Acknowledged Paternity Rights As a Result of Court Ordered Paternity Test

-Third, Choate asserts that the court is contradicting previous standards set in the case of In re Marriage of Worceste and is in err in dismissing his paternity case.
+Third, Choate asserts that the court is contradicting previous standards set in the case of In re Marriage of Worceste and is in error in dismissing his paternity case.
 The Court of Appeals of Arizona agreed with the arguments presented on appeal.
 According to A.R.S.
 Section 25-812(D), a Voluntary Acknowledgement of Paternity “is a determination of paternity and has the same force and effect as a superior court judgment.”

-The trial court should not have conducted a court ordered paternity test of the presumed father without first conducting a best interests hearing, pursuant to the law set forth in the case of Ban v.
+The trial court should not have conducted a court-ordered paternity test of the presumed father without first conducting a best interests hearing, pursuant to the law set forth in the case of Ban v.
 Quigley.
-Mother intentionally misrepresented the facts to Father under oath (through the execution of the Voluntary Acknowledgement of Paternity) and is, therefore, not entitled to relief under Rule 60(C), which provides relief when mistakes or errors occur in judgment despite a person’s good faith efforts to comply with the rules.
+Mother intentionally misrepresented the facts to Father under oath (through the execution of the Voluntary Acknowledgment of Paternity) and is, therefore, not entitled to relief under Rule 60(C), which provides relief when mistakes or errors occur in judgment despite a person’s good faith efforts to comply with the rules.

 As stated in the Worcester case, Mother is simply not in a position to claim extraordinary circumstances of hardship or injustice, having brought the circumstances upon herself.”
 Even if other items did not call for reconsideration on appeal, the court would look to the summary manner in which Choate’s parental rights were severed.